Fast End-to-End Framework for Cosmological Parameter Inference from CMB Data Using Machine Learning: Analysis

 \subsubsection{Parameter inference}

 Figure \ref{fig:predXtrue} presents the results of applying the trained NN models to the test sets, comparing the predicted and true values of $r$ and $\tau$.
 Model performance is quantified using two error estimates: (i) the average standard deviation over the 200 cosmologies of the test set, $\langle \sigma \rangle = \sigma(y^{Pred})$, where $\sigma$ is the standard deviation over the 10 predictions for one cosmology (ii) the root-mean-square error comparing predicted and true values of the 10 $\times$ 200 simulations, {\sc rmse} $= \sqrt{\mathcal{L}}$, corresponding to the $1\sigma$ error from all predictions.
 Table \ref{tab:results} summarizes these results.
 The close agreement between the {\sc rmse} calculated from the training and test sets confirms that our results are not affected by overfitting.
+We note that these uncertainty estimates are derived entirely within the controlled simulation framework and should be interpreted as lower bounds on the uncertainties expected when applied to real data.
+More principled uncertainty quantification can be obtained through approaches such as Bayesian neural networks or normalizing flows, which is reserved for follow-up work.